 The bill.
-The bill continues to require ODJFS to institute an estate recovery program but expands the definition of "estate" from which recovery may be made.
-Under the program, ODJFS is required to generally do both of the following:
+The bill requires ODJFS to institute a Medicaid Estate Recovery Program "to the extent permitted by federal law."
+It also expands the definition of "estate" from which recovery may be made.185 Under the program, ODJFS is required to generally do both of the following: